ORESoftware/live-mutex/docs/about.md

 find a must more performant solution elsewhere.
 Live-Mutex performance is good when doing multi-process synchronization.

+### Who needs it

+1. Library developers who want a very fast application-level locking mechanism (and who cannot install Redis or other distributed locking system).<br>
+2. Application developers using MongoDB (MongoDB has ttl indexes on collections, but this requires a polling implementation).<br>
+3. Developers who normally use the Lockfile library, but need something faster, or multi-machine. <br> (Lockfile can really work on one machine, Live-Mutex can work on a network.)

 ## Alternatives to Live-Mutex

 The NPM lockfile library works OK for the same purpose, but Live-Mutex is: